HayHiTee/python-challenge/README.md

 # Coding Challenge App

-A skeleton flask app to use for a coding challenge.
+A flask app for a coding challenge.

 ## Install: